This YC Summer batch features the largest group of African startups yet – TechCrunch

 African startups also increased from 10 in the winter batch to 15 this time around, a record for African startups in a single YC cohort.

 “This is the largest batch we have ever funded and it’s about 50% international.
-As a result, it is not surprising that this is the largest cohort from Africa,” Y Combinator managing director and group arptner Michael Seibel told TechCrunch when asked if any extra factor contributed to the rise in accepted African startups.
+As a result, it is not surprising that this is the largest cohort from Africa,” Y Combinator managing director and group partner Michael Seibel told TechCrunch when asked if any extra factor contributed to the rise in accepted African startups.

 Another valid reason for the uptick could be that YC is getting more applications from Africa due to the recent success stories of Paystack and Flutterwave.
 At least, that’s the view shared by Kat Mañalac, the head of Outreach at YC.